igwgames/nes-starter-kit/guide/section_5/writing_assembly_functions.md

 _get_current_frame
     ; Put a variable into a before you call `rts`, and that will be your return value.
-    ; For 16 bit values, put the MSB into x! lda FRAME_COUNTER
+    ; For 16 bit values, put the high byte into x, (using ldx) and low byte into a. lda FRAME_COUNTER
     rts

 _set_random_seed
     ; Due to using __fastcall__, your value is in the a register.
-2 bit values have their MSB in x.
+2 bit values have their high byte in x.
     ; If you have multiple parameters, they are loaded from right to left.
 A/X will have the far right value, ; then you can use the `popa` or `popax` to move left through parameters. stx >RAND_SEED